CoinLoan and Security: How We Store Assets

 CoinLoan’s Assets Security Framework

-- All crypto assets are stored in offline, cold, multi-signature wallets.
+- Crypto assets are stored in offline, cold, multi-signature wallets.

 - Transaction signing only happens offline on separate devices that have never been connected to the network.
 The process itself involves several people.